JunboShen/JunboShen.github.io/_pages/about.md

 Research Interests
 ======
 I am not so sure up to this point.
 Machine learning is something that interests me a lot.
 I have joined a bioinformatics research project that uses deep learning methods to analyze protein sequences.
+Protein sequences are simply strings consist of different alphabets.
+It is a NLP problem.
 Endless nights have been spent reading and running codes.
 But I am not very motivated and only read papers if asked to.
-Guess a lot about me needs to be changed if I really want to do research in the future.
+Guess a lot needs to be changed if I really want to do research in the future.

 Personality
 ------
 INTP, I am a typical introverted type of person.
 I prefer solitary for most of the time in the day.
 I am kind of having a social phobia.
 But not getting in touch with other people all day long makes me demotivated.
 That’s why I go to libraries quite often.

-I am a night owl and a coffeeholic.
+I am also a night owl and a coffeeholic.

 For more info
 ------